starcorpceo/LootVirtualLandNFT/README.md

 You may deploy this smart contract on Ethereum or EVM compatible network.

-The smart contract has exclusive mint function which requires wallets to be whitelisted via a external signing mechanism.
+The smart contract has an exclusive mint function which requires wallets to be whitelisted via a external signing mechanism.

 ## Setup Hardhat
 1. Install Hardhat